 This page provides information about the hourly rate to perform MRI Research and also outlines the process for starting a new research project utilizing equipment managed by the MRI Research Facility.

 The FY2015 external rate is $925/hour, and includes a technologist to run the scanner.
-For FY2013/14 the external rate is $900/hour.
 Other supplies (e.g. contrast agents or any further manpower required) will incur additional fees.

 Off-peak scanning is available to both NIH and non-NIH facility users at a rate of $410/hour for FY2015.
 Because off-peak scanning does not include a technologist, the individual in

 charge of operating the scanner must complete the MRI Safe Scanning Program prior using the scanner.
-Information about this program can be found on our MRI Safety page.
+Information about this program can be found on our MRI Training page.
 Off-peak hours are designated from 6:30pm to 7:30am, Monday through Friday, and all day Saturdays and Sundays.
 Contact Greg Pickett for more information about utilizing our after hours and weekend scanner rate.